Poll: Trump blamed for gas prices as Democrats gain midterm edge

 Other findings on voter ID, age in politics and automatic registration for the draft

-- 74% are in favor of requiring government-issued photo ID in order to be allowed to vote, including 51% of Democrats.
+- 74% are in favor of requiring government-issued photo ID to be allowed to vote, including 51% of Democrats.

 - 65% support requiring people to show a passport or birth certificate in order to register to vote.